Top 20 Facts – The Best Facts about Books

 4. Fact has it that former American President Theodore Roosevelt read one book a day.

-5. People say the longest sentence to ever be printed in literature belongs to Victor Hugo.
-The claim is that in Les Misérables there is a sentence which is 823 words long.
+The claim is that in Les Misérables, there is a sentence that is 823 words long.

 This is the longest fact we have on our list.
 I don’t think a blog post would work very well with sentences this long.
 We actually managed to find a version of the sentence, the one we found is 805 words.
 You can read it here – Longest Sentence.

 This fact is a little sad.
-In the western world, we take for granted our education system and sometimes forget about the people in the less privileged parts of the world.
+In the Western world, we take our education system for granted and sometimes forget about the people in the less privileged parts of the world.

 This fact has lead us on to find out about School Aid.
 They are a charity providing sustainable literacy development for children and young people in Africa.
 If you have a spare few minutes give their website a read.